bcreane/bcreane.github.io/_posts/2018-04-03-google-app-engine.md

 [Jekyll](https://jekyllrb.com) creates a `_site/` directory with all of your site's markdown rendered to `.html`.
-Google App Engine takes a [app.yaml](https://cloud.google.com/appengine/docs/standard/python/config/appref) description of your site and publishes the interesting relevant files.
+Google App Engine takes a [app.yaml](https://cloud.google.com/appengine/docs/standard/python/config/appref) description of your site and publishes the relevant files.

 # GAE issue: differentiating files and directories

 One nice feature of [Jekyll](https://jekyllrb.com) is [Permalink style](https://jekyllrb.com/docs/permalinks/#builtinpermalinkstyles) which let's you link to your pages without annoying suffixes such as `.html`.
 Unfortunately GAE doesn't handle this well.

 Most webservers can handle all three of the following scenarios:

 | Type       | URL         | Proper Webserver Serves  | GAE Serves            | Makes sense? |